Are you wondering how to set up the optimal 4 year old sleep schedule? Let me help you set up your days and nights for sleep success!

 What Time Should a 4 Year Old Go to Bed?

-Your 4 year old isn’t a baby any more, but they still need more sleep than you do!
+Your 4 year old isn’t a baby any more, but they still need a lot of sleep!
 They should be getting between 10-12 hours of sleep over a 24 hour period.

 Since your 4 year old probably isn’t napping anymore, they need to get all of their sleep overnight.